PatoFlamejanteTV/UnnamedHorrorGame/README.md

 # PROJECT UHC - UnnamedHorrorGame
-UnnamedHorrorGame's HTML levels, made with Turbowarp.
+UnnamedHorrorGame's levels, made with Turbowarp and with love ♥️

-I used some (1~2) assets from the japanese horror game Lomando.com
+I used some (1~2) assets from the japanese horror game [Lomando.com](lomando.com)

 The first level is [cryingone](https://patoflamejantetv.github.io/UnnamedHorrorGame/cryingone)